maxhoffmann/old-maximilianhoffmann.com/article/building-ios-web-apps/_building-ios-web-apps.md

 &lt;!-- iPad Retina --&gt;
 &lt;link rel=&quot;apple-touch-icon-precomposed&quot; sizes=&quot;144x144&quot; href=&quot;apple-touch-icon-144x144-precomposed.png&quot;&gt;</code></pre>

-You may leave out the `link` tags if your icons are stored in your website’s root directory and start with “apple-touch-icon-...”, but as there are some Android devices using theses tags too, it is possible that it won’t work for them.
+You may leave out the `link` tags if your icons are stored in your website’s root directory and start with <code>apple-touch-icon-</code>, but as there are some Android devices using theses tags too, it is possible that it won’t work for them.
 In the example I’ve also added __precomposed__ to the icon’s name and the `rel` attribute of the `link` tag.
 This tells iOS not to overlay its default glossy gradient over your icons.
 For further information about naming conventions have a look at [Apple’s Guide](http://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html#//apple_ref/doc/uid/TP40002051-CH3-SW4).

 ### Startup image